Akhil1205/dbms_project/README.md

 - The deleted fir is stored in the fir_backup table by using trigger

 ### TRIGGER

+Adds the fir data which has been deleted into fir _backup table

 `
 DELIMITER $$
 CREATE TRIGGER fir_trigger BEFORE DELETE ON fir